 Water Injection System

-The water injection system consists of inlet strainer, valves, piping controls and a simplex boost pump skid to boost water pressure to the required pressure.
+The water injection system consists of inlet strainer, valves, piping controls and a duplex or two simplex boost pump skid(s) to boost water pressure to the required pressure.
 Purchaser must supply demineralized water to the customer connection located on the water injection boost skid.
 A minimum supply pressure of 5 psig will be available during gas fuel operation at a maximum rate of 55 gpm.
 NOx water cleanliness will satisfy GE M&IAD Spec MID-TD-0000-3.

 5.0 GENERATOR AND AUXILIARIES